hyprwm/hyprland-wiki/pages/Nix/Options & Overrides.md

 ### XWayland HiDPI

-By default, the Nix package includes a patched wlroots that can render HiDPI XWayland windows.
+The `hyprland-hidpi` Nix package includes a patched wlroots that can render HiDPI XWayland windows.

-In order to enable the functionality, you have to add:
+In order to enable HiDPI when using the NixOS or Home Manager modules, you can set `programs.hyprland.xwayland.hidpi = true`, or `wayland.windowManager.hyprland.xwayland.hidpi = true`, respectively.

+Now that the required package to achieve HiDPI is installed, an XWayland instruction is needed to set the scale:

 ```toml
 exec-once = xprop -root -f _XWAYLAND_GLOBAL_OUTPUT_SCALE 32c -set _XWAYLAND_GLOBAL_OUTPUT_SCALE 2